 Biography of Paul Cezanne

-Cezanne returned to Aix in southern France from Paris in the late 1870s with his tail between his legs.
-But he continued to paint works of his beloved Provence, most famously of Mont Saint-Victoire and Provencal labourers in his five-painting series entitled Card Players.
+Cezanne returned to Aix from Paris in the late 1870s with his tail between his legs.
+But he continued to paint works of his beloved Provence, most famously of Mont Saint-Victoire and of Provencal labourers in his five-painting series entitled Card Players.

 Cezanne did not achieve recognition until 1895, when the dealer Ambroise Vollard put on a solo exhibition of 160 of his works.
 Thereafter, prices for Cezannes skyrocketed, more solo-exhibitions followed, and Cezannes started being acquired by the world's leading galleries.
 Indeed, Cezanne holds the record for the most expensive impressionist painting ever sold ($259 million for one of the Card Players).

-Cezanne was not a happy man: he spent much of his adult life trying to please and placate his pushy father (Cezanne concealed from his father the fact he had a son for over a decade); he severed ties with his childhood friend, Emile Zola, in 1886 after Zola wrote a novel seemingly based on Cezanne's life; and he was prone to depression and self-doubt.
+Cezanne was not a happy man: he spent much of his adult life trying to please and placate his pushy father (from whom Cezanne concealed the fact that he had a son for over a decade!); he severed ties with his childhood friend, Emile Zola, in 1886 after Zola wrote a novel seemingly based on Cezanne's life; and he was prone to depression and self-doubt.

 Cezanne died on 22 October 1906, having caught pneumonia after being caught in a storm painting.

 1. Cezanne's early years

 Paul Cezanne was born in Aix-en-Provence, in southern France, on 19 January 1839.